haukex/hgpstools/INSTALL-RPi.md

 	*Note* that when setting a mail domain, it usually works best to use a fake subdomain of a domain name you own or can operate underneath.

 	d.
+Optional: To be able to send out e-mail to the Internet, do `sudo dpkg-reconfigure postfix` and select "Internet Site".
+The rest of the configuration can stay the same; now the mail system will attempt to send non-local e-mails via the Internet.
+You can also install the package `bsd-mailx` and then send a test mail via:
+	`echo "This is a mailx test" | mailx -s "mailx test" recipient@somewhere.com`

+	e.
 Optional: `gpsd`, but to avoid conflicts with our logger do `sudo update-rc.d -f gpsd remove` and `sudo service gpsd stop`

-	e.
+	f.
 Optional: Additional useful packages are `screen`, `perl-doc`, `vim`, `lsof`

-	f.
+	g.
 Packages that are already installed in the latest version of Raspbian I used, but may be missing on older versions: `git`

 4. In a suitable directory (like `/home/pi`) do: